 We see that in Erle Stanley Gardner’s The Case of the Velvet Claws too.
 Perry Mason’s been hired by Eva Belter to stop sleazy tabloid reporter Frank Locke from blackmailing her.
 Locke found out that she was having an affair with an up-and-coming politician and plans to milk that for all it’s worth.
 Mason agrees to meet with Locke to try to get him to leave Belter alone.
 They do meet but Mason is sure that Locke knows more than he’s saying.
 So he follows Locke one day, ending up at a local hotel.
 There, he arranges with the hotel telephone operator to trace a call that Locke makes.
 The information from that call gives Mason the information he needs about why his client has been targeted for blackmail.
 But that’s when things get complicated.
 When Eva’s husband George is murdered, she becomes the prime suspect and appeals to Mason to clear her name.

-Qiu Xiaolong’s Death of Red Heroine takes place in 1990’s Shanghai, not many years before mobile telephones became easily available to almost everyone.
+Qiu Xiaolong’s Death of a Red Heroine takes place in 1990’s Shanghai, not many years before mobile telephones became easily available to almost everyone.
 In that novel, Chief Inspector Chen Cao and his assistant Yu Guangming investigate the murder of national model worker Guang Hongying.
 Her body is found one afternoon in the Baili Canal, and it’s thought at first that she was raped and killed by a taxi driver.
 But there are pieces of evidence that suggest otherwise.
 This case will be delicate though, because the victim was linked to several powerful people.
 Still, Chen and Yu persevere.
 One of the leads they follow is a series of telephone calls that ties the victim to one particular person.
 Those calls are all made from and received at a public telephone and it’s interesting to see how those records are kept.

 As I say, most people now have mobile telephones, and those records can prove extremely helpful.
 Of course, people who want to cover their tracks know that too, so they often use pay-as-you-go ‘phones.
 But the police can find those useful too at times.
 In one plot thread of Gene Kerrigan’s The Rage for instance, DS Bob Tidey is working with Garda Detective Rose Cheney on the murder of Emmet Sweetman, a dubious banker who made a lot of money during the ‘Celtic Tiger’ years, but got into serious financial trouble when the crash came.
 He did business with some dangerous people and the detectives want to know who those associates are.
 They’re lucky enough to find Sweetman’s pay-as-you-go ‘phone, which he used for his off-the-record dealings, and that discovery proves quite informative.